Converting HTML to WordPress (Step-by-Step)

 Doing so lets you take advantage of WordPress fully while still retaining your old site’s look.
 You also won’t have to add WordPress features afterward.
 Instead, you can build on an existing theme – something that the WordPress platform is explicitly made for.

-C) Import Content from HTML to WordPress Using Plugin
+C) Import Content from HTML to WordPress Using a Plugin

-Obviously, if you don’t insist on using your current design and are open to changing it, things get even easier.
-In that case, all you need to do is set up a site, install the theme, and import your HTML content.
-As you will see below, this is a very quick and painless process.
+If you don’t insist on using your current design and are open to changing it, things get even easier.
+In that case, all you need to do is set up a site, install a theme, and import your HTML content.
+As you will see below, this can be a quick and painless process, though results vary.

 A) How to Manually Convert HTML to a WordPress Theme